Munyola/ApacheStatusBeautifier/README.md

 ## Usage

-Extension automatically recognizes apache server status page and transform it into more informative representation.
+The extension automatically recognizes apache server status page and transform it into more informative representation.

 ![](screenshot.png)